tillmanj/eatingasturias/resources/bibliography.md

 If you would like direct access to the bibliography files, they can be found at [Zotero Online](https://www.zotero.org/groups/2459245/eating_asturias/library).

+# About Asturias
+## General Works
+*These are general works about Asturias, not focused specifically on food or agriculture.*
+{% bibliography --file EA_About %}
+## Asturian Geography
+*Works about the physical landscape of Asturias*
+{% bibliography --file EA_Geography %}
+## Asturian Ethnography
+*Works specific to the ehtnography and agro-ethnology of Asturias.*
+{% bibliography --file EA_Ethnography %}
+## Asturian Language
+*Obres sobre les llingues del asturianu y l’eonaviegu*
+{% bibliography --file EA_Language %}
 # Cooking
 A bibliography of all the books consulted and referenced in the preparation of the [Recipes](/recipes/) section of this website.
-## Cookbooks
+## Recipes
-I have consulted a wide variety of cookbooks in the research for this site.
-These represent the ones I have consulted most often.
+*I have consulted a wide variety of cookbooks in the research for this site.
+These represent the ones I have consulted most often.*
+{% bibliography --file EA_Recipes %}
 ## Food Science
-Food science and agri-archeology texts.
+*Food science and agri-archeology texts.*
+{% bibliography --file EA_Food_Science %}
 # Food Culture
+*Works about food rituals, manners, and other aspects of food culture*
 ## Generally
+*Works about food culture as a subject, and non-Asturian food cultures*
+{% bibliography --file EA_Culture_General %}
-## Food Production in Asturias
+## Food Culture in Asturias
+*Works focused specifically on food culture within Asturias*
+{% bibliography --file EA_Culture_Asturias %}
+### Cider & Pomiculture
+*Works about Asturian cider culture*
+{% bibliography --file EA_Culture_Cider %}
-## Ingredients
+## Product & Ingredients
+*Works addressing the ingredients and food products of Asturias*
+{% bibliography --file EA_Culture_Products %}
 # Food History
+*The history of foods and food cultures, both Asturian and of the Iberian peninsula more broadly*
 ## Generally
-Works of food history or ethnography not specifically focused on Asturias.
+*Works of food history or ethnography not specifically focused on Asturias.*
+{% bibliography --file EA_History_General %}
 ## In Asturias
-# About Asturias
-## General Works
-These are general works about Asturias, not focused specifically on food or agriculture.
-## Asturian Geography
-Works specific to the gastronomy and agro-ethnology of Asturias.
-## Asturian Ethnography
-## Asturian Language
+*Works of food history with particular focus on Asturias*
+{% bibliography --file EA_History_Asturias %}